TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 10
 ~~~

-With that working, lets move on to the next problem: If the current number is divisible by 3 then print "Fizz".
+With that working, lets move on to the next problem: If the current number is divisible by 3 then print `Fizz`.

 ~~~ruby
 print "Please enter the number you would like to FizzBuzz up to: "